edgelesssys/marblerun/docs/versioned_docs/version-1.2/building-marbles/occlum.md

 right: `SGX_QL_NETWORK_ERROR`: fail to launch QE', src/util/sgx/dcap/quote_generator.rs:22:13
 ```

 You might need to check the DCAP configuration on your system.
-Note that when using the Docker image, the local Intel DCAP configuration needs to be correctly set from **inside the container.**
+Note that when using the Docker image, the local Intel DCAP configuration must be correctly set **inside the container.**

 If you use an Azure Confidential Computing machine, you can use our [provided Dockerfile](https://github.com/edgelesssys/marblerun/blob/master/samples/occlum-hello/Dockerfile).
 It patches the official Occlum image to use the Azure DCAP client, which handles the configuration automatically.